Select Page

 Ingredients

-2 lbs (32 ounces) goats milk soap base
+2 pounds (32 ounces) goats milk soap base

 1/2 cup (4 g) dried calendula flowers

-1/2 Tbs plus 2 tsp orange essential oil
+1/2 tablespoon plus 2 teaspoons orange essential oil

 Chop the goat’s milk soap base into small cubes to make melting quicker.
 In a heatproof glass bowl, add the soap base and set on top of a saucepan with a few inches of water inside the pan.
 Stir occasionally until the soap is completely melted.